- Search The Registry

 - My Account

-On this date in 1897, Lucille Bogen was born.
-She was an African American blues singer.
+On this date, in 1897, Lucille Bogen was born.
+She was a Black blues singer.

 Nothing But the Blues The Music and the Musicians